 However, last year, I stepped off a plane in Mumbai and felt like I was in Nigeria.
 It may have simply been the warm weather mixed with Mumbai’s energy and the sense that anything could and would happen… Yesterday, I spoke with a Ugandan and when I asked how often he visited ‘home’ – though he lived and worked in London, he replied twice a year and telling him that I would be in Nigeria for only 6 days, he shook his head in disbelief saying that I should stay longer, that I have to spend time at ‘home’.
 He spoke from a place beyond language – he could not articulate what that meant when I asked – but I could tell by how his eyes softened and the slight sag of his shoulders and the deepening of his smile that just the thought of the place DID something to his spirit.
 If I came away with something resembling this affectation, it would be… Dope.

 IE: The live literature / performing of poetry / spoken word / theatre world that I work in in London is in no way paralleled in Lagos, I would not be able to make a living if I lived there.
 I have wanted to visit and work there for a long while, but I knew it wasn’t feasible so did not entertain the idea.
 When the British Council made contact, wondering if I would perform at the first ever Theatre Festival in Lagos, I knew the time had come.
 I’m excited to test out my stories among my people and on their own land.
-In London, in Europe… in the west, my USP is I am a Nigerian/Irish (that’s another story)/British writer who listened to too much 90s Hip Hop and read too much Keats.
-I have travelled around sharing work enough to know the circles in which I play… But I have always felt Nigeria held the toughest audience.
-Imagine an apprentice magician attempting to impress his master and that is something of what it feels like… Can I make my mother smile by remixing the stories she told me?
+In the west, my USP is I am a Nigerian/Irish (that’s another story)/British writer who listened to too much 90s Hip Hop and read too much Keats.
+I have travelled around sharing work enough to know the circles in which I play.
+But I have always felt Nigeria held the toughest audience.
+Imagine an apprentice magician attempting to impress his master and that is something of what it feels like.
+Can I make my mother smile by remixing the stories she told me?

-You’re in Lagos as part of the British Council’s 2013 Lagos Theatre Festival.
+OKA: You’re in Lagos as part of the British Council’s 2013 Lagos Theatre Festival.
 How did you get involved in the project?

 IE: The 14th Tale was part of the British Council showcase at the Edinburgh Fringe Festival a few years back.
 It also won a Fringe First Award.
 Of the 60,000 plus performers and shows at the festival, only about 18 shows are awarded such.
 The show is relatively light to tour.
 Me, costumes and a torchlight.
 That’s it.
 From a financial point of view, it is a cheap, award winning, “groundbreaking” piece of contemporary British theatre.
-The British Council use a poem of mine as a tool for teaching English, and when I travel with them as a poet, I also run workshops and exercises in creative writing… I guess it made sense then.
+The British Council use a poem of mine as a tool for teaching English, and when I travel with them as a poet, I also run workshops and exercises in creative writing.
+I guess it made sense.
 There is a small, but growing spoken word scene in Nigeria, theatre is attempting a resurgence but lacks the corporate or governmental financial backing.
-There has been a recent explosion in African literature, and because of Chimamanda Ngozi Adichie, Nigerian literature specifically and to a certain extent, I tick all those boxes and can speak about my experiences and how to adapt oneself to an ever changing, unpredictable world of arts and culture.
+There has been a recent explosion in African literature, and because of Chimamanda Ngozi Adichie, Nigerian literature specifically, and to a certain extent I tick all those boxes and can speak about my experiences and how to adapt oneself to an ever changing, unpredictable world of arts and culture.
 When the Lagos Theatre Festival idea was floated, the planets were already aligned in my favour.

-Do you keep up to date with Nigerian politics, literary scene, theatre, arts etc.?
+OKA: How do you keep up to date with Nigerian politics, literary scene, theatre, arts etc.?
 Are there any talents that you’re particularly interested to meet/collaborate with?

-How do you anticipate 14th Tale will speak to Lagosians?
+OKA: How do you anticipate 14th Tale will speak to Lagosians?

-14th Tale is very much informed by memory, but how much has Nigeria and your childhood experiences there become myth as a result of writing/making art about them?
+OKA: 14th Tale is very much informed by memory, but how much has Nigeria and your childhood experiences there become myth as a result of writing/making art about them?

 IE: I haven’t really glamorised my childhood experiences.
 I have simply chosen a specific set of stories that portray one side of my youth and further, tell how they affected my current person.
 I told the truth, mostly.
 But in the way that telling parts of a truth can suggest something entirely other, I have lied convincingly.
 I hope I’m making sense.
 The play is autobiographical and Jeanette Winterson says ‘there is no such thing as an autobiography, there’s just art and lies’…